APRIL 8, 2021

 FEBRUARY 10, 2021

-OUR EXECUTIVE DIRECTOR TO BE RECOGNIZED WITH A LEADERSHIP AWARD
+OUR CEO TO BE RECOGNIZED WITH A LEADERSHIP AWARD

 CINCINNATI—The Leadership Council of Nonprofits will recognize Jennifer Steele, CEO of Meals on Wheels Southwest OH & Northern KY, with a Leadership Legacy Award.
 These awards are presented to leaders of nonprofits who demonstrate great efforts to “secure the future” of their organizations and the communities they serve.